smarticoai/public-api/docs/api/interfaces/TAvatarCustomized.md

 > **avatar\_real\_id**: `number`

-The avatar_real_id of the base avatar this customization was generated from
+`avatar_real_id` of the base avatar this variant was generated from.

 ***